By: Yadira Y. Caro

 I was a subject matter expert for financial applications at Turner Broadcasting and I was working with project teams.
 At the time, we were going from Excel docs and Access databases to an ERP system.
 I was on the business side helping the IT project team.
 I really enjoyed working on projects so as there were openings, I kind of slid over into a BA position as being a subject matter expert in Financial Applications.
 So then I did business analysis, project management and kind of stayed in that space.

-How did you realize that you could combine your improv skills with the project management and consulting skills?
+How did you realize that you could combine your improv skills with project management and consulting?

 In 2006, I decided to join a training company, B2T Training, that focused solely on Business Analysis training.
 Our goal was to try to help people get better in this role.
 I thought, “Why did people wanted me on their teams?
 Why did I enjoy being part of a team and help out?”
 Then I thought, “Wow, there’s all these improv skills that I’ve learned on stage that made me a better collaborator, that have made me a better team player.
 They’ve allowed me to be more empathetic.”
 I started to figure out, “I don’t perform on stage anymore, but how can I bring these skills to the people that we’re trying to train?”

-What is a key skill that you have taken from improv that people could apply?
+What is a key skill that you have taken from improv that anyone could apply?

 There’s a concept in improv that there’s no denying.
 Since there are no scripts, in improv you get ideas from the audience and you start acting out a scene.
 The actors on stage don’t have scripts to go back and forth with, so you can’t deny when somebody says something.
 If I’m like, “Yadira, let’s go play baseball” and you responded with, “No, I don’t want to,” that would kind of kill the whole scene, it would be boring, right?
 So if I say, “Let’s go for a run,” and you’re like, “Yeah, give me a second.
 I got to put on my shoes and yeah, let’s go,” you keep the scene moving forward.